-Your content must fall into one of the categories mentioned above to sell through in-app purchases on Google Play.
-Also, you will need a Google Wallet merchant account to use the in-app billing service.
-Here is a full official guide by google on how to integrate Google Play’s billing system in your app.
+The content must fall into one of the categories mentioned above to sell through in-app purchases on Google Play.
+Also, a Google Wallet merchant account will be required to use the in-app billing service.
+Here is a full official guide by google on how to integrate Google Play’s billing system in the app.

 Apple In-App Purchase

-The process to implement in-app purchases in iOS apps is almost the same as that of Android.
-You will have to design an in-app purchase store and integrate it with your app using the Store Kit framework provided by Apple.
+The process to implement in-app purchases in iOS is almost the same as in Android.
+Developers will have to design an in-app purchase store and integrate it with an app using the Store Kit framework provided by Apple.

 The Store Kit acts as an interface to communicate with the App store for processing secure payments.
 It notifies the app when the user pays for the item, and the app needs to provide the purchased item to users.

-Apple in-app purchase rules lets you sell following types of digital items to users:
+Apple in-app purchase rules help to sell the following types of digital items to users: